SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## IO

-Input devices are devices that move/transform data from  {{c1::the world ≈ the user to the computer}}
-Output devices are devices that move/transform data from {{c1::the computer to the world ≈ the user}}
-The most important input devices are probably mouse and keyboard, less common ones are gamepads, motion tracking devices, microphones, cameras, etc.
+Input devices are devices that move/transform data from  ⟮c1;the world ≈ the user to the computer⟯ Output devices are devices that move/transform data from ⟮c1;the computer to the world ≈ the user⟯ The most important input devices are probably mouse and keyboard, less common ones are gamepads, motion tracking devices, microphones, cameras, etc.
 Examples of output devices are screens, speakers, etc.
 A pointing device is an input device that allows a user to input spatial information.